Soprano Lorna Haywood

 LH: Yes.
 I don’t have all that many recordings, and the ones that she likes best of all are the PDQ Bach.
 My claim to fame is that I was the soprano on the PDQ Bach records.
 Even when I have sung a Verdi Requiem or a Missa Solemnis, someone will bring around a record to be signed and it will be The Stoned Guest!
 [Both laugh] I went way up in my students’ estimation at the university when they realized it was me on those recordings, because they love that.
 I was Carmen Ghia in The Stoned Guest [photo of recording below], and then I’m a soprano in The Seasonings and in madrigals, The Triumphs of Thusnelda.

-BD: I remember when I was at college we transcribed the Schleptet for a quick performance.
+BD: I remember when I was at college, we transcribed the Schleptet for a quick performance.
 We had to make up our own notation for the out-of-tune notes!

 LH: Oh, Peter [Schickele, aka PDQ Bach] would love that actually.
 He’s a wonderful person.
 We were at Juilliard at the same time.
 He was teaching at the extension and they started doing those things just for fun on a lunch-break or something.
 It was so riotous he decided to put a concert on, and the first one was in the Town Hall, New York.
 I was not involved in that.
 He did Iphigenia in Brooklyn.
 After that we would fill Carnegie Hall and Lincoln Center.
 It was standing room only, and you’d walk out to sing those concerts, and in the first six rows you’d maybe see Isaac Stern and Leonard Bernstein, wonderful musicians just there to have a good time, which we always did.
 It’s not easy to perform that stuff, you know.
 You cannot smile or laugh.
 That’s the absolute thing.
 During the rehearsal time we all had to be carried out of the room paralytic on occasion, but the funny part was not to laugh in the performance.
 We had got pretty damned disciplined by then, though there was an occasional moment or two!
 The very earliest things were really the greatest.
 When Peter started, I don’t suppose he thought for one second it was going to develop into such a big thing.
 He tours practically all the year now.
-In fact he’s coming to Ann Arbor next February, so I’m planning to have a little party for him.
+He’s coming to Ann Arbor next February, so I’m planning to have a little party for him.
 It would be kind of fun for the students to meet him.
-I used to live in Columbia, Ohio, and had a dinner party for him once when he came there.
+I used to live in Columbus, Ohio, and had a dinner party for him once when he came there.
 He is such a wonderful person.
 He hasn’t changed at all over the years.
 He’s like a naughty little boy actually.
 He’s so much fun and so imaginative.
 When he came in he said,

 Oh my God, you’ve cooked Italian food.
 This is terrible!
 I’ve been trying to be on a diet.
 It’s so hard when you’re on the road to eat properly.
 So he went over to the piano and improvised a blues number on the spot about how difficult it was to diet while you’re touring!
 [Gales of laughter] Unfortunately I didn’t have my tape recorder ready as that would have been a gem.
 But it must be very difficult to come up with original stuff constantly, and I’m sure he’s bombarded with people saying, Hey, Peter, I thought of a great bit.
 It’s very easy to think of isolated bits, but what is absolutely brilliant is Peter’s narration, which I can guarantee, is improvised most of the time.
 He had a basic spiel, but very rarely have I heard him stick to it.
 He would play it off the audience and whatever happened, happened.
 He was one of these people who would just grab it and do something with it right away.